Give for Texans – Heather’s Story

 Finding out I had AA while it was still in the early stages meant I had a lot of time to learn about it, understand treatment options, and start to adjust my life around the disease.
 Most people don’t know they have it until they’re being rushed to the ER due to bleeding (from low platelets) or have an infection that can’t be controlled (due to low white blood cells).

 Over the summer, I received more than a dozen blood transfusions, and then several blood and platelet transfusions during and after my treatment, about 20 transfusions in total.

-Because aplastic anemia is so rare (about two out of every 1 million people in the United States are diagnosed each year), I transferred to a specialist at UT Southwestern Medical Center, who determined I had progressed to severe aplastic anemia and it was time to treat.
+Because aplastic anemia is so rare (about two out of every 1 million people in the United States are diagnosed each year), I transferred to a specialist, who determined I had progressed to severe aplastic anemia and it was time to treat.

 The first line of treatment is a therapy called anti-thymocyte globulin (ATG), which requires you to be in the hospital for about a week to get an infusion derived from horses.
 This and other medications work in tandem to reset the bone marrow and hopefully stop it from attacking itself.
 It has about an 80% success rate with a 30% relapse rate within the first few years, essentially a 50% success rate.
 If that fails, it’s on to a bone marrow transplant, which, while it is a cure, is much more serious.